MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/OKD/Docs/GettingStarted/SettingUpCluster/README.md

 $ oc tag docker.io/openshift/deployment-example:v2 deployment-example:latest

 Return to the browser or use curl again and you should see the v2 text displayed on the page.
-	For this next step we’ll need to ensure that Docker is able to pull images from the host system.
+	For this next step we'll need to ensure that Docker is able to pull images from the host system.
 Ensure you have completed the instructions about setting the --insecure-registry flag from Host Preparation.

 As a developer, building new container images is as important as deploying them.
 OKD provides tools for running builds as well as building source code from within predefined builder images via the Source-to-Image toolchain.